NOTE! We only print for educational purposes.

 The endless possibilities of 3D printing

-Clay nails, the death mask of Abraham Kuyper, a cross-section of a landscape, robot parts, models for an ideal study space, the campus of 100 years ago: it can all be printed.
-It provides a unique opportunity to bring decades-old objects back to life.
+Clay cones, the death mask of Abraham Kuyper, a cross-section of a landscape, robot parts, models for an ideal study space, the campus of 100 years ago: it can all be printed.
+It provides a unique opportunity to bring decades-old objects back to life during lectures.